eritbh/yuuko/docs/docs/index.md

 ### Command Process

 A function which is executed each time this command is triggered.
-The value of `this` inside the function is a reference to the Yuuko instance which picked up the command.
+The value of `this` inside the function is a reference to the client instance which picked up the command.
 Nothing is done with anything the function returns, and it takes up to 3 arguments:

 Name | Type | Description
 -----|------|------------